conorjwryan/bucketdrop/docs/ios.md

 ## Main app structure

 - `ShareMasterIOSApp.swift` — entry point; also warms `NetworkMonitor` at launch (see below).
-- `DestinationListView` — root list of destinations → navigates to `BucketBrowserView` (browse objects, copy links, delete).
+- `DestinationListView` — root list of destinations → navigates to `BucketBrowserView`.
 The `NavigationStack` here carries the upload status bar and all upload alerts.
+- `BucketBrowserView` — see next section.
 - `IOSSettingsView` — account/destination editors (with Duplicate), account transfer defaults, per-destination transfer overrides, Sync section, cellular and preview toggles.
 - `UploadMenu` — the toolbar "+": Photo Library (PhotosPicker/`Transferable`, copied to a temp file) and Files (`fileImporter`, security-scoped temp copy).
 - `UploadManager` — see next section.

+## Bucket browser: folders, paging, permissions

+`BucketBrowserView` shows one "directory" level at a time via `S3Service.listDirectory` (S3 `delimiter=/` CommonPrefixes — see [Transfer engine](transfer-engine.md#listing--folder-navigation)), **10 entries per page**: a spinner row at the bottom auto-loads the next page as it scrolls into view, pull-to-refresh resets to page one, and each page is a single LIST request so unbrowsed pages cost nothing.

+Navigation is prefix-based: the view takes an optional `prefix` (nil = the destination's configured path prefix); tapping a folder row pushes another `BucketBrowserView` for that folder, so the back button walks back up.
+Above the destination root there's an "up" row (bucket name / parent folder) that navigates toward the bucket root — it appears at the destination root and on levels reached *via* the up row (`showsParentLink`), not on folders drilled into, where back already covers it.
+An empty folder still shows the list (not the empty state) when an up row exists, so you can always navigate out.

+Listing failures that are permission problems (`S3Error.isPermissionIssue`) get a dedicated full-screen state — yellow warning triangle, "Permission Denied", guidance to check the account's credentials and `s3:ListBucket` policy plus the actual S3 message — instead of the generic "Couldn't Load" view.
+This matters for up-navigation: credentials scoped to the destination's prefix will AccessDenied at the bucket root.

+The toolbar "+" uploads **into the folder currently open**: the browser passes its listing prefix through `UploadMenu` → `UploadManager` → `S3Service.upload(keyPrefix:)`, and the status bar names the actual target (destination name when it matches the configured prefix, `bucket/folder` otherwise).
+Object actions (copy link, preview, delete) work on full keys, so they work on files found outside the destination's prefix too.

 ## In-app uploads: UploadManager

 `UploadManager` (`@MainActor @Observable` singleton) makes uploads **non-blocking**: it queues batches, runs them sequentially, copies the resulting link(s) to UIPasteboard when the destination setting allows it, and holds a `beginBackgroundTask` so a transfer survives ~30 s after backgrounding.
 It is **not** a background `URLSession` — very large files still suspend with the app; a full background-session rework of `S3Service` was scoped and deliberately deferred.

 `UploadStatusBar` (same file) is a floating bottom bar attached via `.safeAreaInset(edge: .bottom)`: progress while uploading → green completion message, with clipboard wording only when the destination's copy-on-upload setting is enabled (auto-clears after 4 s) → failures persist with an ✕.
-Uploads started from inside a bucket browser go straight to that destination; uploads from the root list first show a `UploadDestinationPicker` sheet.
+Uploads started from inside a bucket browser go straight to that destination, into the folder currently open (see the bucket browser section); uploads from the root list first show a `UploadDestinationPicker` sheet and use the destination's configured prefix.

 **Presentation rule (bug happened twice):** the status bar and every upload alert must hang off the **NavigationStack itself**, not the root list view — presentations from a covered root don't reliably appear while a bucket view is pushed.